erfanresume/erfanresume.github.io/_publications/2025-01-15-paper-title-number-1.md

 sim-to-real transfer, and standardized reporting.
 This work is intended as a structured reference for researchers, network engi neers, and decision-makers developing intelligent load-balancing strategies for edge and next-generation communication systems.
+You can see the paper by clicking [here](https://link.springer.com/article/10.1007/s11227-026-08358-z)